aditya123473892/wagtail/Wagtail-Hosting-Providers.md

 This encompasses the "Application-as-a-Service" layer.
 This means the provider directly offers Wagtail support, without the need for the customer to configure a Python installation, hardware, Operating System, or databases.
 Providers who offer the following features may be considered to have "first class Wagtail support":
 * A button, command, or feature which automatically deploys a fully-working customer-owned Wagtail website, publicly hosted on the Internet with a URL.
 This would most likely be some kind of boilerplate website (i.e. hello world, Wagtail Bakery, etc.).
 This feature must not require the user to provide their own Wagtail codebase.
-* The Wagtail hosting option must include
-  * A supported Django database (SQLite, MySQL, MariaDB, PostgreSQL, Oracle).
+* A supported Django database which is automatically configured without user input (SQLite, MySQL, MariaDB, PostgreSQL, Oracle).
-  * A supported media storage with a provider-supported backend (i.e. Filesystem, object/blob storage buckets)
+* A supported media storage with a provider-supported backend which is automatically configured without user input (i.e. Filesystem, object/blob storage buckets)

 ## Second Class Support